Sierra vs Zendesk: A detailed comparison for 2026

 What is Zendesk?

 If you've been in customer service for a while, you know Zendesk.
-Founded way back in 2007, it's a massive platform covering ticketing, live chat, knowledge bases, and reporting.
-In recent years, Zendesk has woven its own AI features, called Zendesk Advanced AI, into its software suite.
+Founded way back in 2007, it's a massive, industry-leading platform covering ticketing, live chat, knowledge bases, and reporting.
+In recent years, Zendesk has woven powerful AI features, called Zendesk Advanced AI, into its comprehensive software suite.

-Zendesk’s AI isn’t something you can buy on its own.
-It's an add-on that's meant to work inside the Zendesk world.
+Zendesk’s AI is a robust add-on that's designed to work seamlessly inside the Zendesk world.
 It does things like route tickets to the right agent, suggest macros to speed up replies, and summarize long conversation threads.
-The idea here is less about replacing your agents and more about making them faster and more efficient.
-This works great if your team lives and breathes Zendesk, but it also means you’re pretty locked into their system to get the full benefit.
+The idea here is to empower your agents, making them faster and more efficient while maintaining a high standard of service.
+This works great if your team values a unified environment where every tool is built to work in harmony.

 A detailed comparison